jeremiahsb/abogen/README.md

 ## `In action`
 <img title="Abogen in action" src='https://raw.githubusercontent.com/denizsafak/abogen/refs/heads/main/demo/abogen.gif'>

-Here’s Abogen in action: in this demo, it processes ∼3,000 characters of text in just 11 seconds and turns it into 3 minutes and 28 seconds of audio, and I have a low-end **GTX 2060 Mobile laptop GPU**.
+Here’s Abogen in action: in this demo, it processes ∼3,000 characters of text in just 11 seconds and turns it into 3 minutes and 28 seconds of audio, and I have a low-end **RTX 2060 Mobile laptop GPU**.
 Your results may vary depending on your hardware.

 ## `Key Features`
 - **Supported formats**: `ePub`, `PDF`, or `.TXT` files (or use built-in text editor)